jonnonz1/nz-statute-book/acts/public/2002/victims-rights-act-2002.md

 In this Act, unless the context otherwise requires,—
   - **accused** or , in relation to a victim, means a person charged (whether as a principal or party or accessory after the fact or otherwise) with the commission of the offence that affected the victim
   - **address** , in relation to a victim or representative, means the address to which notices may be sent by post or electronic means (including by fax or email) and received by the victim or representative
-  - **child** means a boy or girl under the age of 14 years
+  - **child** means a person under the age of 14 years
-  - **domestic violence** has the meaning given in section 3 of the Domestic Violence Act 1995
   - **facility** has the same meaning as in section 9 of the Intellectual Disability (Compulsory Care and Rehabilitation) Act 2003; and includes a secure facility within the meaning of that section
+  - **family violence** has the meaning given in section 9 of the Family Violence Act 2018
   - **hospital** has the same meaning as in section 2(1) of the Mental Health (Compulsory Assessment and Treatment) Act 1992
   - **immediate family** , in relation to a victim,— (a) means a member of the victim's family, whanau, or other culturally recognised family group, who is in a close relationship with the victim at the time of the offence; and